An Entropy Clustering Approach for Assessing Visual Question Difficulty: Clustering visual questions with entropy

-\paragraph{Difficulty of the test set can be predicted.} This finding enables us to evaluate the difficulty of visual questions in \emph{the test set}.
+This finding enables us to evaluate the difficulty of visual questions in \emph{the test set}.
 To see this, we applied the same base models (that are already trained and used for clustering) to visual questions in the test set, and computed entropy values to assign each visual questions to one of the 9 clusters.
 Rows with `test set entropy' in Table \ref{tab:clustering_result} show the average entropy values of those test set visual questions.
 Assuming that the validation and test sets are similar in nature, we now are able to \emph{evaluate and predict the difficulty of test-set visual questions without computing accuracy}.
-This is the most interesting result, and we have released a list\footnote{\url{https://github.com/tttamaki/vqd}} that shows which visual questions in the train / val / test sets belong to which cluster.
+This is the most interesting result, and we have released a list \cite{vqd}\footnote{ Clustering results are available online at \url{https://github.com/tttamaki/vqd}, in which we show lists of pairs of question IDs and clusters for both the validation and test sets of the VQA v2 dataset. } that shows which visual questions in the train / val / test sets belong to which cluster.
 This would be extremely useful when developing a new model incorporating the difficulty of visual questions, and also when evaluating performances for different difficulty levels (not for different question types).